directvt/vtm/doc/architecture.md

 - Server:
     - Install SSH-server
 - Client:
-    - run command
+    - Run command
     ```bash
     vtm -r xlvt ssh user@server vtm -r term /path/to/console/app
     # The `vtm -r xlvt` option means to run the next statement in DirectVT/XLVT mode.
-    # The `ssh user@server vtm -r term` statement means to connect via ssh and run built-in terminal on the remote host.
+    # The `ssh user@server vtm -r term` statement means to connect via ssh and run the built-in terminal on the remote host.
     ```
     or
     ```bash